kyeongsoo/inet-hnrl/INSTALL_INET-HNRL.md

 ### If you are using the IDE:
 - **OMNETPP_ROOT**: You should set this linked resource variable for the root directory of OMNeT++ installation as follows:
-  1. Open the OMNeT++ IDE.
+  - Open the OMNeT++ IDE.
-  2. Go to "Window->Preferences->General->Workspace->Linked resources" and
-     define the path variable.
+  - Go to "Window->Preferences->General->Workspace->Linked resources" and define the path variable.
 - If you install SQLite in one of the standard places (e.g., '/usr' or '/usr/local'), you can skip step.
-Otherwise, you should add directories for SQLite header and SQLite library as follows:
+Otherwise, you should add directories for SQLite header and SQLite library as well as SQLite library itself as follows:
-  1. Open the OMNeT++ IDE.
+  - Open the OMNeT++ IDE.
-  2. Click 'inet-hnrl' in the 'Project Explorer' panel and go to 'Properties' by right clicking.
+  - Click 'inet-hnrl' in the 'Project Explorer' panel and go to 'Properties' by right clicking.
-  3. Go to "C/C++ General->Paths and Symbols" and add the said directories for SQLite in the 'Includes' and 'Library Paths' panels.
+  - Go to "C/C++ General->Paths and Symbols" and add the said directories for SQLite in the 'Includes' and 'Library Paths' panels.
+  - Go to "OMNeT++->Makemake", click "src:...", and click "Options" on the right panel under "Build" section; go to "Link" tab, and add "sqlite3" under "Addtional libraries to link with: (-l option).